Introduction

 This upgrade takes a much longer time in total since both controllers upgrade one at a time and APs reboot and upgrade in a staggered and controlled manner which leads to a longer total maintenance window however with no perceived downtime by the clients.

-There are a few things to consider when doing an ISSU upgrade (limitations, precautions to take and so on).
+There are a few things to consider when doing an ISSU upgrade (limitations, precautions to take and so on) for example, the fact it is only available in INSTALL mode and not in BUNDLE mode.
 For a complete explanation of the ISSU procedure (with instructions and commands), please refer to this document.

 N + 1 redundancy